jonpetersen/shch/site/content/_index.md

 ---
-headertitle: "Bike Hire and Bike Tours in Surrey, South Downs, Surrey Hills, West Sussex, Guildford, Haslemere, Farnham, Godalming, Chiddingfold and Petworth.
-Bike Hire for Corporate Events.
-Cycle Surrey Hills.
-Mountain Bike Hire near London.
-Mountain Bike Hire near Peaslake and Leith Hill.
-Surrey Bike Rental.
-Electric Bike Rental."
+headertitle: "Bike Hire and Bike Tours in the Surrey Hills"
 title: "Surrey Hills Cycle Hire"
 subtitle: Cycle Tours and Cycle Hire in the beautiful Surrey Hills
+description: "Rent a bike and explore the beautiful Surrey Hills or go on one of our guided tours on an e-bike.
+Less than an hour away from London."
 image: /img/photos/llama_field.jpg

 # lead: